tetrapod00/godot-docs/tutorials/scripting/gdextension/gdextension_cpp_example.rst

 our parameter values directly to ``emit_signal``.

 Once the GDExtension library is compiled, we can go into Godot and select our sprite node.
-In the **Node** dock, we can find our new signal and link it up by pressing the **Connect** button or double-clicking the signal.
+In the :dock:`Node` dock, we can find our new signal and link it up by pressing the :btn:`Connect` button or double-clicking the signal.
 We've added a script on our main node and implemented our signal like this:

 .. code-block:: gdscript